ROAD TRIP TO THE SOGNEFJORD VIA NORDFJORD

 Morning mood at Hjelle in Oppstryn

 Season: Summer.
-This also depends on whether the roads closed in winter are open.
+This also depends on whether the winter-closed roads are open.

 I woke up early next morning, and the daylight had just started to light up the surrounding nature.
 Hjelle is a small and peaceful village down by the lake, and I enjoyed the beautiful scenery before the drive continued through Nordfjord and Sunnfjord towards the Sognefjord.
 I had many stops on my way towards Stryn, where I had my breakfast at a local Café.